- Microsoft Defender for Endpoint Plan 1

 Cloud detection engine

 The cloud detection engine of Defender for Endpoint regularly scans collected data and tries to match the indicators you set.
-When there is a match, action will be taken according to the settings you specified for the IoC.
+When there's a match, action is taken according to the settings you specified for the IoC.

 Endpoint prevention engine

 The same list of indicators is honored by the prevention agent.
-Meaning, if Microsoft Defender Antivirus is the primary Antivirus configured, the matched indicators will be treated according to the settings.
-For example, if the action is "Alert and Block", Microsoft Defender Antivirus will prevent file executions (block and remediate) and a corresponding alert will be raised.
-On the other hand, if the Action is set to "Allow", Microsoft Defender Antivirus will not detect nor block the file from being run.
+Meaning, if Microsoft Defender Antivirus is the primary Antivirus configured, the matched indicators are treated according to the settings.
+For example, if the action is "Alert and Block", Microsoft Defender Antivirus prevents file executions (block and remediate) and a corresponding alert will be raised.
+On the other hand, if the Action is set to "Allow", Microsoft Defender Antivirus won't detect nor block the file from being run.